Skip to main content

 Hybrid licensing Azure Hybrid Benefit for Windows Server and SQL Server

-Os Windows Server, Ubuntu, Red Hat, SUSE, CentOS, Debian, Oracle Linux
+Os Windows Server plus common Linux distributions such as Ubuntu, Red Hat, SUSE, Debian, Oracle Linux

 Pricing options Pay-as-you-go, Spot VMs, Reserved Instances (1-3 years), Savings Plans